Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

-For the network just described, 10 initial capacity allocations were sampled uniformly at random from $(1,2,\dots,100)^{10}$.
-Each of these capacity allocations was used to initialise both of our algorithms and stochastic approximation.
-In Figure~\ref{fig:CrissCrossAcc} the improvement in objective value from running the three algorithms is displayed.
-As well as explicitly displaying sample paths of the algorithms, the figure also displays the average of the sample paths and a shaded region containing all of the sample paths.
-Key observations for this figure are: \begin{itemize} \item[-] Both of our algorithms achieve objective values that are highly comparable to the best objective values found by stochastic approximation. \item[-] Both of our algorithms converge to their solutions very quickly (within 3 or 4 iterations) and with low variability between sample paths.
-In particular they converge in fewer iterations than stochastic approximation and with much less variability. \end{itemize}
+For each model of the networks just described, the initial capacity allocations were sampled uniformly at random from $(1,2,\dots,100)^{10}$.
+Each of these capacity allocations was used to initialise our algorithm and the benchmarks.
+In Figure~\ref{fig:CrissCrossAcc}, the improvement in the objective value from running the $3$ methods is displayed.
+Beyond explicitly displaying trajectories of the algorithms, the figure also displays the average of the sample paths and a shaded region containing all of the sample paths. {Our key observations for the results in this figure are as follows.} \begin{itemize} \item[-] {For Model~I, Algorithm~\ref{ALG1final}, SO and BO output comparable best objective values on average ($113.4697$, $102.4320$ and $104.4699$, respectively), which are substantially better than the average initial value (1.5387), with Algorithm~1 demonstrating some advantage over the other two.
+The spread of the output values closely surround these average values (with the range of the final output values being $29.7253$, $32.3170$, $43.5180$ and $21.2739$ for Algorithm~1, SA, SO and BO, respectively).} \item[-] For Model~II, Algorithm~1 {($161.5652$)} and SO {($147.4500$)} output somewhat similar best objective values on average, which are substantially better than SA {($108.6893$)}, BO {($111.0690$)} and the random initial {function value ($31.4809$)}.
+Algorithm~1 again appears to have a sample path that has become trapped in a local solution. \item[-] {For both models}, SA improves the objective value relative to the random initial solution, but also appears to require many more iterations before it {may be} able to achieve the performance of our algorithm or SO (which in turn requires vastly more CPU time than SO is allocated, as will be seen next). \end{itemize}